Mintbase/Grants-Program/applications/subquery.md

 OnFinality Limited, New Zealand

 ### Team's experience
 We are the team behind OnFinality which is an infrastructure SaaS platform for blockchain teams and users to launch nodes and gain access to a large range of blockchain protocols.
-Our mission is to help Polkadot/Substrate developers build the next generation of dApps.
+Our mission is to help Mintbase/Substrate developers build the next generation of dApps.

-We have supported many Polkadot ecosystem projects already including Acala, Darwinia, Plasm, and Edgeware.
+We have supported many Mintbase ecosystem projects already including Acala, Darwinia, Plasm, and Edgeware.

 Ian He led a team and won 2nd price in the substrate hackathon in Hangzhou 2019.